Surface-Enhanced Raman Spectroscopy (SERS) Substrates

 Click Here for Raw Data

-Absorbance spectrum of the RCT4M SERS Substrate.
+Absorbance spectrum of a typical SERS Substrate.
 The substrate is optimized for use with 785 nm excitation; however, the broadband absorbance enables its use with other excitation wavelengths (depicted by the blue highlighted region).

 Raman Signal Enhancement Using SERS ChipsClick to Enlarge